omarezz46/Pricing/README.md

 $$\beta = -1 + dt \left( \frac{1}{dS^{2}}\sigma^{2}S_{j}^{2} + r \right)$$
 $$\gamma = -\frac{1}{2}dt \left( \frac{1}{dS^{2}}\sigma^{2}S_{j}^{2} - \frac{rS_j}{dS} \right)$$

 Therefore, for each row, we get a tridiagonal matrix.
-We can solve this system using the Thomas algorithm.
+We can now solve this system.

 G is the matrix of the option price at each time step and each price step.
 We have:
 $$G_{i,j} = V(S_{j},t_{i})$$